 One way your school can celebrate Halloween is by having a Halloween Party.
 This is a great activity that can build a lot of excitement for the kids.
 Invite them to dress in costume and get together for a couple of hours of Halloween games, activities, songs, crafts and trick or treating.
 You can have your party during regular class time, or plan it for a weekend and invite parents to join in the fun.
-This is one of our most popular events of the year at Knock Knock English here in Tokyo.
 Kids and parents look forward to it year round.
-The teachers do too!!
+Teachers do too!!

 A Halloween Party takes a little bit of planning, but it’s worth the effort.
 Here are some suggestions to get you started.

-Hello, My Friends (Let’s Go Trick-or-Treating) is a great way to kick off your Halloween Party!
+Hello, My Friends is a great way to kick off your Halloween Party!

 Halloween Games and Activities

 We have our party in a carnival style with different stations that the kids visit.
 This allows the most number of kids to participate at any one time.
 You can easily adapt your favorite classroom games to have a Halloween theme.
 Games are a great time to throw in a little English language practice as well.

 Crafts are another fun activity.
 Students can make something simple like gluing the legs onto a spider, a tissue ghost, or practice emotions with a jack-o’-lantern.
 Add a separate station along with the game booths.
 Be sure to write names on the craft so they can take it home with them.